Visiting Zion in May

 Benefits of Visiting Zion in May

 The biggest benefit of visiting Zion in May is the breathtaking scenery.
-The classic red, pink and cream rocks of Zion, contrasted against the lush green cottonwoods, junipers, grasses and other plants.
+The classic red, pink, and cream rocks of Zion contrasted against the lush green cottonwoods, junipers, grasses and other plants is nothing short of gorgeous.
 As the snow melts at high elevation, the Virgin River is fed with clean, aqua blue water, creating another beautiful contrast in the valley.
+Wildflowers are in full bloom and the desert is alive with animal and plant life.
 It is truly breathtaking in Zion in the spring.
 The lighting in May can create marvelous sunrises and sunsets, and is a great time of year for photography.
+Wildlife is also out and about this time of year with the mule deer growing new antlers and the big horn sheep lambs running with the herd.
+Reptiles, amphibians, and small mammals will be out and more active as well as some of the larger animals being willing to spend more energy on play instead of conserving it for warmth.
+Keep your eye out for these animals running across the road or sunbathing on a trail.
+You won’t want to miss getting some pictures of the park’s amazing wildlife.

 Drawbacks of Visiting in May